Shreyas20004/Django-website/README.md

     cd Django-website
     ```

-2. Create a virtual environment:

-    ```sh
-    python -m venv venv
-    ```

-3. Activate the virtual environment:
+2. Activate the virtual environment:

     - On Windows:

         ```sh
-        venv\Scripts\activate
+        env\Scripts\activate
         ```

     - On macOS and Linux:

         ```sh
-        source venv/bin/activate
+        source env/bin/activate
         ```

-4. Install the required packages:
+3. Apply migrations:

     ```sh
-    pip install -r requirements.txt
-    ```

-5. Apply migrations:

-    ```sh
     python manage.py migrate
     ```

-6. Create a superuser:
+4. Create a superuser:

     ```sh
     python manage.py createsuperuser
     ```

-7. Run the development server:
+5. Run the development server:

     ```sh
     python manage.py runserver
     ```

-8. Open your web browser and go to `http://127.0.0.1:8000/` to see the project in action.
+6. Open your web browser and go to `http://127.0.0.1:8000/` to see the project in action.

 ## Usage